networktester7/android-app/readme2.md

 3. Streamline modification functionality.

-4. Add task scheduler to refresh the inventory in the background when app is not in use
+4. Add task scheduler to refresh the inventory in the background when app is not in use.

-5. Add multi factor authentication
+5. Add multi factor authentication.

-6. Add HTTPS Support
+6. Add HTTPS Support.

 ## Changelog